benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 The optional edge attribute `length` indicates the original edge length in metres.
 If not provided, lengths will be computed using crow-flies distances between either end of the edges.

-If provided, the optional edge attribute `weight` will be used by shortest path algorithms instead of distances in metres.
+If provided, the optional edge attribute `weight` will be used for shortest path calculations instead of distances in metres.

 ::: tip Note
 When calculating local network centralities, it is best-practice for the area of interest to have been buffered by a distance equal to the maximum distance threshold to be considered.
 This prevents misleading results arising due to a boundary roll-off effect.
 If provided, the `geom` geometry is used to identify nodes falling within the original non-buffered area of interest.
 Metrics will then only be computed for these nodes, thus avoiding roll-off effects and reducing frivolous computation.
-(The algorithms still have access to the full buffered network.)
+Note that the algorithms still have access to the full buffered network.
 :::

 ::: warning Important